sergio11/traffic_sentinel_architecture/README.md

 In summary, within Traffic Sentinel, HAProxy provides a robust mechanism for efficiently distributing and managing network traffic, ensuring smooth and reliable operation of the system.
 It enhances scalability and availability of services offered by the traffic monitoring platform.

+### Apache Flink

+Apache Flink serves as a pivotal component for real-time data processing.
+This open-source framework specializes in distributed, scalable data stream processing.
+Within Traffic Sentinel, Flink is utilized to analyze and process data from traffic cameras and other connected IoT devices in real-time.

 ![Screenshot 4](doc/screenshots/screenshot_4.PNG)

+The primary purpose of Apache Flink in this project is to efficiently manage the ingestion of data from various sources.
+It processes high-speed data streams and performs operations like transformation, filtering, enrichment, and aggregation in real-time.
+This capability allows Traffic Sentinel to conduct instantaneous analysis and make real-time decisions based on the collected data.

 ![Screenshot 5](doc/screenshots/screenshot_5.PNG)

+Flink offers advanced real-time data processing capabilities that empower Traffic Sentinel to detect patterns, trends, and anomalies in traffic.
+This is crucial for continuous monitoring of traffic congestion, identification of vehicles exceeding speed limits, and detection of irregular behaviors on roads.
+Real-time data processing is fundamental in enhancing road safety and traffic flow efficiency.

 ![Screenshot 12](doc/screenshots/screenshot_12.PNG)

+Furthermore, Apache Flink is highly scalable and fault-tolerant.
+It efficiently handles large volumes of data and maintains system reliability even under high-stress situations.
+This scalability ensures Traffic Sentinel's optimal performance as the volume of data and connected IoT devices continues to grow.

 ![Screenshot 13](doc/screenshots/screenshot_13.PNG)
 ![Screenshot 6](doc/screenshots/screenshot_6.PNG)
 ![Screenshot 7](doc/screenshots/screenshot_7.PNG)